osurc-underwater-electrical/osurc-underwater-electrical.github.io/docs/_coverpage.md

 # OSURC Underwater Electrical <small>Documentation</small>

-> Writing things down so we don't forget
+> Writing things down so we remember

 - Make it easier to start designing
 - Learn what has been done before